HP319193/prisme.ai/docs/docs/en/workspaces/index.md

         password: '{{secret.gitPassword}}'
 ```

+Secrets beginning with `prismeai_*` are reserved for super admins to configure some system settings by workspace.

 ## Events
 Each workspace has a continuous and real-time stream of **events** describing what's happening at any time.
 Events can be **native** or **custom** :